Virgula0/nmap-harvester/README.md

 More technical explanations are present via comments in `interceptor.py`.
 The script takes a while for writing succesfully all the data when a lot of requests are performed.

+> [!NOTE]
+> During the data collection, some ports were opened intentionally on the host to differentiate some rows in the dataset.
+For example, an HTTP server on port 1234 has been opened using the following method: `python3 -m http.server 1234`plus, eventually other ports that had already been opened from other services between the range 0-5000.

 ### Common `NMAP` Scans

-The following commands were run from the container called `traffic_generator` having the `sudo python3 interceptor.py` running locally.
+The following commands were run from the container called `traffic_generator` (the container) having the `sudo python3 interceptor.py` running locally.

 ```bash
 nmap -sT 172.31.0.1 -p 0-5000 # TCP Scan